The Bytescale CDN's permanent cache eliminates file re-processing costs and latency.

 Default: 1 year.

-Permanent cache behaviour.
+Permanent cache behavior.

 Default: permanently cache files that take > 500 milliseconds to process.